Flavorful Fish Jerky Recipe:

 See which recipes are included here.

-Creative Ways to Use Fish Jerky
+Fun & Tasty Ways to Enjoy Fish Jerky

 Fish jerky isn’t just for snacking!
 You can rehydrate it by soaking it in warm water for a few minutes, then add it to soups, noodle dishes, or even tacos.